benfuddled/sheetloaf/README.md

   -s, --style        Output style.
 Possible values are "expanded",      [string]
                      or "compressed".
 Default: "expanded".
   --[no-]source-map  Whether to generate source maps.
-Default is on.   [boolean]
+Default is on.   [boolean] --[no-]emit-error  This flag tells Sass whether to emit a CSS file   [boolean]
+                     when an error occurs during compilation.
+This CSS file describes the error in a comment and in the content property of body::before, so that you can see the error message in the browser without needing to switch back to the terminal.

 Options for use without a postcss config file:
   -u, --use      List of postcss plugins to use                          [array]